Vixenka/cdump/docs/features/array.md

 Objects can point via pointers to C like arrays.
 Pointer looks exactly like in [deep serialization](deep.md), but must lineary store `N` occurrences of object.

-`N` is definied via another field of struct which contains integer value selected by special attribute.
+`N` is any expression in Rust, e.g. another field of struct which contains integer value selected by special attribute.
+Current object is avaiable under `self`.

 ## Usage
 Create two structures with C layout, and derive to them macros.
 First structure `Foo` is pointing to the N instances of type `Bar`. `N` is equal to value under field named `length`.
 Const and mutable pointer is allowed.